-Coracoid drilling
+Coracoid drilling (Fig 1d)

-Introduce the Coracoid Drilling Guide through the N portal and grasp the coracoid perpendicular to its surface ensuring one jaw sits at the tip of the coracoid as shown in Figure 1d.
+Introduce the Coracoid Drilling Guide through the (N) portal and grasp the coracoid perpendicular to its surface to its surface ensuring one jaw sits at the tip of the coracoid as shown in Fig.1d.

-Advance a 2.8mm drill and sleeve through the coracoid until both exit the prepared surface of the coracoid.
+Advance a 2.8 mm drill and sleeve through the coracoid until both exit the prepared surface of the coracoid.
 Remove the Coracoid Drilling Guide.

-Remove the drill (leaving the sleeve in place), and pass a PDS suture through the coracoid (superior to inferior) and retrieve through the W portal.
-Remove the sleeve using the Pin Puller (Figure 1d).
+Remove the drill (leaving the sleeve in place), and pass a PDS suture through the coracoid (superior to inferior) and retrieve through the (W) portal.
+Remove the sleeve using the Pin Puller.